Fabulous Kebabs and Five-Dollar Opera Tickets in in the World’s Best Preserved Soviet City

 Yerevan is built on the Hrazdan River surrounded by the snow-capped Caucasus Mountains.
 Decades after the end of Soviet occupation, Russian influence is still visible in Yerevan.
 It is one of the few places left in the world where you may find Soviet buildings in perfect condition, complete with original fixtures.
 Armenian architects designed statues and buildings in the Soviet Realist style from local volcanic, rosy pink rock.

 Even after Persian, Ottoman and Soviet occupations throughout the last 2000 years, Armenians like to do things their way.
 They have an ancient culture of which they have preserved by way of a distinctive alphabet and even their own religion.
 Armenians consider themselves to be the oldest Christian denomination with distinctive churches and beautiful monasteries.
-Another point of pride is Armenia’s fine brandy, a favourite of Winston Churchill and Russian Tsars.
+Another Jewel in Armenia’s crown is its fine brandy, popular amongst world leaders for hundreds of years.

 Two days is plenty of time to get a taste of the city.
 Here are some ideas of how to get to Yerevan and what to do on a short trip to in this tidy little city.

 Yerevan is half a day’s bus ride from neighbouring Georgia and Turkey.
 Eight hours and $12 from Tbilisi in Georgia, the journey to Armenia through the meandering roads of the Lower Caucasus Mountains on a crowded Marshrutka minibus is picture-perfect ride.
 Apart from the messy power lines, the mountain villages with their stone cottages and vegetable plots seem to be frozen in time.
 It’s not easy to fly into Yerevan: the airport is surrounded by mountains and there are limited direct flights to and from major cities.
 Travelling overland by bus or car the best option.